gregoryfu/jfa-posts-accordion/README.md

 Uses transient api to cache nodes that have been opened.

-Uses the themes content rendering for what's inside each accordion node.

-Uses collapse-o-matic plugin for show/hide functionality
+Uses collapse-o-matic plugin for show/hide functionality.